-This cherry clafouti recipe, also know as clafouti aux cerises, is the most well-known version of the traditional puffed French custard cake.
+This cherry clafouti (sometimes spelled clafoutis) recipe, also know as clafoutis aux cerises, is the most well-known version of the traditional puffed French custard cake.
 In France, it is customary to serve clafouti with cherry pits intact.
 For ease at the table, and to ensure dental safety, make sure to pit the cherries or forewarn your guests of the tradition.

 - 1 tablespoon butter (softened)

 - 1/4 cup heavy cream

 - 2 teaspoons vanilla extract

 - 1/4 teaspoon salt